amit-mnnit/headless-examples/react-app-with-webpack/README.md

-# Getting Started with AEM Headless Forms App Starter
+# Getting Started with AEM Headless Forms App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using webpack and you can use any build tool as per your preference like parcel, rollup and etc.

-This application is built to consume the form model definition of an adaptive form.
+This is a sample react app which will help to create JSON based forms using Adaptive Form libraries.
+This application is built to consume the form model definition of an AEM Adaptive Form.

 ## System Requirements

 * Latest release of GIT

 * Node.js 16.13.0 or later

+* React 16.14.0 or later

+## Libraries required
+[af-core](https://www.npmjs.com/package/@aemforms/af-core) - To manage the state and create form model using json.

+[af-react-renderer](https://www.npmjs.com/package/@aemforms/af-react-renderer) - To communicate between model and view layer

+[af-react-vanilla-components](https://www.npmjs.com/package/@aemforms/af-react-vanilla-components) - View layer components that is optional you can create your own components.

 ## Available Scripts